The LSAT Logical Reasoning Section

 LSAT Logical Reasoning Outline

-The LSAT's Logical Reasoning section is a 35-minute assessment with 24-26 multiple-choice questions.
-All LSAT administrations include at least two Logical Reasoning sections, and if the unscored experimental section is also Logical Reasoning, there will be a total of three.
-Test-takers will therefore have to answer between roughly 48 and 78 Logical Reasoning questions, and these questions will represent approximately half of the scored portion of the exam.
-LSAT score reports do not show LSAT scores on a section-by-section basis, but students who take a disclosed LSAT will be able to learn their raw Logical Reasoning scores by viewing their test questions and answers (students who sit for a nondisclosed LSAT will not be allowed to see test questions and answers).
+The LSAT Logical Reasoning (LR) section is a 35-minute assessment containing anywhere between 24-26 multiple-choice questions.
+All test administrations include two Logical Reasoning sections, and if the unscored experimental section is also Logical Reasoning, there will be a total of three LR sections.
+Test takers will therefore have to answer between roughly 48 and 78 Logical Reasoning questions, which will represent approximately half of the scored portion of the exam.
+LSAT score reports don't show scores on a section-by-section basis, but students who take a disclosed exam will be able to see their raw Logical Reasoning scores by viewing their test questions and answers.
+Students who sit for a nondisclosed LSAT will not be allowed to see test questions and answers.
+While test takers don't know ahead of time whether the LSAT they are taking will become a disclosed or nondisclosed exam, what matters is understanding how to quickly and correctly solve Logical Reasoning questions.

 LSAT Logical Reasoning Texts

-All LSAT Logical Reasoning questions are based on short passages of argumentative text, typically about one brief paragraph in length (50-70 words).
+All LSAT Logical Reasoning questions are based on short passages of argumentative text, typically one brief paragraph long (50-70 words).
 Text subjects are general and do not require knowledge of the law or any other academic discipline.
-Each passage of text is associated with a single multiple-choice question, and all questions have five answer options.
+Each passage is associated with a single multiple-choice question, and all questions have five answer options.
+Some Logical Reasoning questions may be rather dry or even boring, but don't let the content of the question distract you from the task at hand of solving the problem and determining the correct answer.
+The LSAT is a lengthy exam that requires endurance to complete.
+Since at least two of the test's four sections will feature Logical Reasoning questions, it is imperative to understand the types of questions you will encounter and the best strategies for solving them.

 LSAT Logical Reasoning Question Categories